-Through this NOFA the RDA intends to solicit, evaluate, select, and fund the construction of mixed-income housing to increase the availability and accessibility of affordable housing in Salt Lake City.
+Through this NOFA the RDA intends to solicit, evaluate, select, and fund the construction and/or rehabilitation of affordable housing projects.
+The funds aim to increase the availability and accessibility of affordable housing in Salt Lake City.

-The RDA Board of Directors has set aside up to \$10.7 million for this NOFA.
+The RDA Board of Directors has set aside approximately \$4 million for this NOFA.
 Funding shall be allocated through a competitive and transparent public process to be administered by the RDA, for which any developer/community group may apply with a project that meets affordable housing goals.